-Biophilia: Pittsburgh meets monthly at the Center for Sustainable Landscapes classroom at Phipps Conservatory and Botanical Gardens where, over delicious small-plates and light refreshments, a discipline or behavior is identified — often by an expert guest speaker — and discussed among the participants in the interest of sharing ideas and identifying opportunities.
+Biophilia: Pittsburgh meets monthly at Café Phipps at Phipps Conservatory and Botanical Gardens where, over delicious small-plates and light refreshments, a discipline or behavior is identified — often by an expert guest speaker — and discussed among the participants in the interest of sharing ideas and identifying opportunities.

 Directions and Parking

 The meeting will take place at Café Phipps, and entry will be available through the main Conservatory entrance at our Welcome Center.
 Guest parking spaces will be available at the parking island on Schenley Drive.

 • To welcome and inspire others with the concept and principles of biophilia